joseph86/Linterpolate/README.md

 # Linterpolate
 2-dimensional interpolation add-in for Excel written in Visual Basic

+This was originally written for the purpose of calculating the energy content of steam.
+It works with reasonable accuracy for that purpose and is perhaps a little better than straight nearest neighbor estimation.
+However, there is room for improvement.

 Excel doesn't have a built in function dedicated to linear interpolation.
 It's still possible to do it, but it can be cumbersome.
 Normally, I would just complain and use the tools provided to muddle through, but I came upon a situation where writing a custom function was less work than creating the convoluted monster of standard excel functions required to do what I wanted to do, 2D linear interpolation.
 Introducing LInterpolate.